ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR.ProbeRTTCwndGain\*BBR.bdp for at least BBR.ProbeRTTDuration (200 ms) and at
 least one packet-timed round trip, BBR leaves ProbeRTT and transitions to ProbeBW if it estimates the pipe was filled already, or Startup otherwise.

-When using the QUIC ACK-FREQUENCY extension ({{?I-D.draft-ietf-quic-ack-frequency}}), a BBR sender entering ProbeRTT SHOULD send an IMMEDIATE_ACK frame to solicit a prompt acknowledgment, in order to obtain a timely and accurate BBR.min_rtt sample while the queue is drained.
-Additionally, since ProbeRTT lasts only BBR.ProbeRTTDuration (200 ms), the sender SHOULD request a short Requested Max Ack Delay during ProbeRTT to maximize the number of RTT samples obtained during this brief window.

 #### ProbeRTT Design Rationale {#probertt-design-rationale}